 If you are a parent then you know that children will soak up the energy and behaviours that are around them.
 Modelling self-care and taking time for ourselves shows our children that it is ok to make your well-being a priority.
 It teaches your children a sense of self-worth too.

 If you aren’t a parent, it will still set a good example for the friends and family around you.
 It will show people that self-care isn’t selfish and the best way to do that is to be confident and proud about taking time out for ourselves.

-By taking care of ourselves and putting ourselves first shows how we expect others to treat us.
+Taking care of ourselves and putting ourselves first shows how we expect others to treat us.
 Learning to say no to others and to set boundaries is good for our relationships with others, but also ourselves.
 It makes it clear to others that we demand respect and that we want to be treated in the right way.
-It might hard to at first, but it is important to show this to others.
+It might be hard at first, but it is important to show this to others.